sous-chefs/nagios/README.md

 The system running this cookbooks should have a role named 'monitoring' so that NRPE clients can authorize monitoring from that system.
 This role name is configurable via an attribute.
 See __Attributes__ below.

+The functionality that was previously in the nagios::client recipe has been moved to its own NRPE cookbook at https://github.com/tas50/chef-nrpe

 ### Platform
 * Debian 6.X, 7.X
 * Ubuntu 10.04, 12.04, 13.04